lambdaclass/mina_bridge/README.md

 After a Mina Proof of State was verified, it’s possible to verify a Proof of Account of some Mina account in the verified state.

-Verifying that some account and its state is valid in a bridged Mina state is one of the basic components of a Mina to Ethereum bridge, as it not only allows to validate account data but also the execution of a [zkApp](https://docs.minaprotocol.com/zkapps/writing-a-zkapp) tracked by this account (see [zkApp Account](https://docs.minaprotocol.com/glossary#zkapp-account)), which leverages zk-SNARKs to verify (optionally private) off-chain computation on the Mina blockchain.
+Verifying that some account and its state is valid in a bridged Mina state is one of the basic components of a Mina to Ethereum bridge, as it not only allows to validate account data but also the state of a [zkApp](https://docs.minaprotocol.com/zkapps/writing-a-zkapp) tracked by this account (see [zkApp Account](https://docs.minaprotocol.com/glossary#zkapp-account)), which leverages zk-SNARKs to verify (optionally private) off-chain computation on the Mina blockchain.

 Account verification (paired with state verification) essentially allows to verify off-chain computation on Ethereum, after it has been validated by Mina.